-An AARP policy brief on transportation equity
+A policy brief on transportation equity

-notes that "the poorest fifth of Americans spend 42 percent of their annual household budget on automobile ownership, more than twice the national average."
+put out by AARP notes that "the poorest fifth of Americans spend 42 percent of their annual household budget on automobile ownership, more than twice the national average."

 AARP also notes that workers who have access to reliable and efficient public transportation spend about 7 percent less of their budget on transportation, so programs that improve public transit and blended modes of transportation can play a key role in social equity.

 To ensure that disadvantaged populations benefit from new transportation plans, they must be included in the planning process, Bills says.
 If they aren't considered, tech companies are likely to promote the new transportation services and routes that make them the most money, not the ones that best benefit the population they're serving.